jamsch0/jamsch0.github.io/_posts/2019-01-27-Mapping-Shapes-To-Spheres.md

 scene.add(sphere);
 ```

-This will result in wireframe mesh that looks something like this:
+This will result in a wireframe mesh that looks something like this:

 {% include image.html name="sphere-wireframe.png" caption="A UV sphere wireframe" %}